 Nearby is Mulligans Hut, a simple slab building.
 It’s not often that someone is celebrated for something they didn’t achieve – Mulligan had a hydro electric dream that he never succeeding in funding and building.
 After a quick look at Bulla Narra cascades, we shouldered our packs and set off on the walk to Bellbird.

-Our first detour was to the granite Needles, our second detour was to explore part of the tree fern forest.
+Our first detour was through blackbutt forest to view the 80m high granite Needles.
+Our second detour was to explore part of the tree fern forest.
 Back on track, we wandered through forest that was sometimes green, but mostly charred, with a chorus of cicadas ringing in our ears.
+A path lined with sound.

-Tents up at Bellbird, we explored the Coombadjha nature walk, and took the opportunity to cool off in the creek.
+Tents up at the beautiful Bellbird campground, we explored the Coombadjha nature walk, and took the opportunity to cool off in the creek.
 Washpool has the largest coachwood forests in the world, as well as red cedar stands that survived the logging.

 Day 2: Bellbird to Boundary Falls campsite